 If you have a café or other similar sit-in type business Maryland, privacy is nice to have.
 One way to achieve privacy without sacrificing light is with frosted window film.
 What is really nice about frosted window film is that it can also be custom designed and printed to incorporates your brand’s colors.
 So not just a white frost film, but any custom color frost.

 Custom printed window film can also include any type of design or imagery you want.
 Use this to your advantage.
 Showcase your product offerings on your storefront’s windows.
 Does your store sell home décor on the Maryland, DC, or Virginia area?
 Well in the fall you can showcase the new fall lines of products your store is offering to entice people inside.

 4. Share Your Key Benefits

 If your business has a key differentiator separating you from your competitors, share it.
 Shout it from the rooftops.
-In this instance, showcase it on your storefront’s window graphics.
+In this instance, showcase it on your storefront’s custom window graphics.
 If your brand is youthful and vibrant—and it is this key differentiator that pulls people towards your brands—showcase this in your window graphics!

 5. Less is More

 When it comes to modern design, less is more.
 While your storefront window may be massive, that is not an excuse to cram as much information as you can.
 Instead, pick only the most important elements to portray so that the viewer has less distractions.

 6. Use Contrasting Colors

 When trying to read any design or graphic from far away, contrasting colors are key.
 Usually, with a branded design, you will want to incorporate your branded colors into the mix.
 That said, try and select the colors which contrast each other best.
 This will make the graphic easier to read from far away, potentially even when driving by on the road.